Party Cocktails and Easy Party Tapas Recipes

-Parties with family and friends are great fun and a good way to get everybody together.
+Parties with family and friends are great fun and a good way to get everybody together even a small get togeher is worthy of a cocktail or two.
 Celebrating a special day or occasion always requires good food and cool drinks to kick off the party mood.
 Cocktails and tapas are perfect for a party.
 Easy to prepare and tasty too.
 Party themes are also good fun.
 If you don't want a fancy dress, go for a colour or a time of year.
 Having a Christmas theme in summer or a summer theme in winter is easy for everyone to accomplish, without expense.
 Select some music and ask quests to bring along a favorite CD, especially if your music collection is a little limited.
 Below are a few cocktails based on vodka and gin.
 Both these spirits are popular alcoholic drinks and make great cocktails.
 It's a good idea to invest in a cocktail shaker, a drinks measure, some cocktail bling; coloured straws, umbrellas and cocktail glasses to really create a party atmosphere from the word go.
 Lets get this party started and our cocktails shaken.

 The Salty Dog

 - lemon wedge

 Frost the rim of the glass with salt.
 Add the wedge of lemon and ice.
 Pour the vodka over the ice and top up with grapefruit juice.

 - 100 ml of vodka

 - a long stem cocktail glass